BrandenSoropia/micro-garden/DEV_NOTES.md

 Documenting progress, thoughts, lessons, shortcomings etc...

+### March 30, 2019

+About removinf `recompose`:
+Hooks are a quicker, neater, more reusable and more easily testable.

+About PropTypes:

+Decided to keep props bundled into objects instead of passing each piece of data individually.
+I think having component `propTypes` helps clear up what exactly is in these objects and declutters component code.

 ### Feb 18, 2019

 **Note to self: Maybe write a better "lessons learned" post about classes!**